 For loans considered credit-impaired, the Group recognises the lifetime expected credit losses for these loans.
 LTECLs were calculated for all the assets which were classified under this stage.
-Loans satisfying the followings were classified
+Loans satisfying the followings were classified under Stage 3;

-- Instalments (Principal and Interest) were due and unpaid for 90 days or more. - The Group had identified objective evidence of default, such as a breach of a material loan covenant or condition (there is marked significant increase in credit risk i.e deterioration in asset quality). - The Group had sufficient evidence about significant financial difficulties of the borrower contrary to cash flow - High probability of bankruptcy or other financial reorganization of the borrower has been identified.
+- a) Instalments (Principal and Interest) were due and unpaid for 90 days or more. - b) The Group had identified objective evidence of default, such as a breach of a material loan covenant or condition (there is marked significant increase in credit risk i.e deterioration in asset quality). - c) The Group had sufficient evidence about significant financial difficulties of the borrower contrary to cash flow projections. - d) High probability of bankruptcy or other financial reorganization of the borrower has been identified.